 There is nothing uplifting about a downmarket Las Vegas hotel.
 It’s simple living, hours in a stiff bed comforted by a flickering laptop screen, whatever junk food I could liberate from the giftshop downstairs, and the alarm telling me it’s time to escape again.
-On good nights, the only smell was the non-stop weed smoke from the rooms up and down the fourth floor hallway.
+On good nights, the only smell was the non-stop weed smoke from the rooms up and down the fourth floor hallway, that they’ve probably bought on my green solution or somewhere, I don’t know where people get their weed from now.
 On bad nights, sulphurous gas leaked from the pipes and whatever sewer ran below Flamingo Boulevard.
 Sometimes smells stick with me longer than the things I see.
 The sights cans can be written off as hallucinations or bad dreams.
 The smells present as reality, no matter how hard I try to pretend otherwise.

 There were two windows.
 One looked out into a white concrete wall.
 The other looked out from the end of the shower into an alley.
 It was like washing in a submarine with a porthole to nowhere.
 The stain on the carpet might have been rust.
 Might’ve been blood.
 It was there long before me and would be there long after I was gone.
 The room service menu was a stripped down version of the restaurant downstairs, a TGI Fridays staffed many times by a 47-year-old double-shifting bartender who liked to flirt.

 I spent two weeks in that hotel, during which time my son learned to ride a bike.